asduser/angularjs-recipes/README.md

 <b>Solution:</b>

-To solve that issue try to modify an existing service as much as it possible:
+To solve that issue try modify an existing service as much as it possible:

 <ul>
 <li> Get rid of extra dependencies. </li>